 5. Complete New Agent Training

 It is not over yet for special agents.
 The last step to getting the opportunity to serve and defend your country is to join the FBI Academy and receive new agent training.
 Lasting 20 weeks, the training prepares new agents for real-life situations they will encounter.
 Expect to undergo intense physical training and learn more about firearms, behavioral science, ethics, and civil rights.
 At the end of the training, you will graduate at a ceremony attended by family and friends, receive your badge, credentials and firearm, and head out ready for your first assignment.

-See Also: How to Become a Homicide Detective
+See also: How to Become a Detective

-Finally, Special Agent Gaynor advises FBI job applicants to use social media networks wisely.
+Special Agent Gaynor advises FBI job applicants to use social media networks wisely.
 As you can expect, the agency’s hiring specialists will comb through your profiles on Facebook, Twitter and whatnot, looking for little pieces of information that can discredit your integrity.

 Finally, life in the FBI is challenging as it is rewarding.
 For special agents particularly, no day is ever the same.
 One day you could be gathering information from a source in Alaska, and the next you could be providing testimony in a court of law in Arizona.
 Hard work and dedication to FBI’s mission will play a big part in your career progression.